johnsosoka/jscom-blog/website/_posts/blog/2025-11-29-masking-pii-from-llms-langchain-middleware.md

 ### Building the Middleware

 LangChain provides an `AgentMiddleware` base class which defines the middleware methods to be invoked around model inference.
-We're planning to implement `pii_masking` middleware that will leverage the [pii registry](https://github.com/johnsosoka/code-examples/blob/main/python/langchain-inference-masking/src/services/pii_registry.py) which is a singleston key/value store accessible throughout the application.
+We're planning to implement `pii_masking` middleware that will leverage the [pii registry](https://github.com/johnsosoka/code-examples/blob/main/python/langchain-inference-masking/src/services/pii_registry.py) which is a singleton key/value store accessible throughout the application.
 The purpose of the registry is to exchange PII for a unique ID and vice-versa.

+**Note:** _for demo simplicity, this uses an in-memory singleton registry.
+In production you'd want a request-scoped or externalized mapping to ensure thread/process safety._

 To start, our class is implementing `AgentMiddleware` you can view the complete [custom middleware class here](https://github.com/johnsosoka/code-examples/blob/main/python/langchain-inference-masking/src/middleware/pii_masking.py) .